 About the Cheemaun

-The Cheemaun’s volume allows such an adventurer plenty of space and buoyancy for a complete outfit – often absent in solo canoes – and the straight keel line makes straight tracking an easy matter.
-The relatively flat bottom affords the paddler an opportunity to explore the shallow streams feeding into a waterway, and also provides the stability necessary for safely carrying young passengers, and for poling.
+The Cheemaun’s volume allows an adventurer plenty of space and buoyancy for a complete outfit – often absent in solo canoes – and the straight keel line makes straight tracking an easy matter.
+The relatively flat bottom affords the paddler an opportunity to explore the shallow streams feeding into a waterway and also provides the stability necessary for safely carrying young passengers and for poling.

-Popular options for the Cheemaun include an 18″ extended deck, rounded coaming, and an outside rub rail finished in bright mahogany which accents the hull shape and separates the top and bottom paint.
+Popular options for the Cheemaun include an 18-inch extended deck, rounded coaming, and an outside rub rail finished in bright mahogany which accents the hull shape and separates the top and bottom paint.